Adroiti/docs-for-code-review-tools/tfsec/aws-cloudtrail-enable-at-rest-encryption.md

-Pattern: Cloudtrail should be encrypted at rest to secure access to sensitive trail data
+Pattern: Disabled encryption for AWS CloudTrail

 Issue: -

 ## Description

-Cloudtrail logs should be encrypted at rest to secure the sensitive data.
-Cloudtrail logs record all activity that occurs in the the account through API calls and would be one of the first places to look when reacting to a breach.
+CloudTrail logs should be encrypted at rest to secure the sensitive data.
+CloudTrail logs record all activity that occurs in the the account through API calls and would be one of the first places to look when reacting to a breach.

 **Resolution**: Enable encryption at rest.